23-01-2004/Sales-Dashboard/README.md

   - Products
   - Interested Plots
   - Forecast Model
-  -
+---
 - **Visualizations**:
   - Daily Revenue Trend: Tracks daily sales fluctuations of revenue of the company.
   -  Monthly Revenue Trend: Tracks the monthly revenue fluctuations.
   - Sales by Product and Country: Individual Bar Charts which shows Sales of Product of each country.
   - Profit Margin by Product: A plot to understand which products are most/least profitable.
   - Bubble Chart: A multi-metric view including Units Sold, Revenue and Profit Margin.
+---
 - **Forecasting**:
   - Auto Regressive Integrated Moving Average (ARIMA): This plot is the best for linear trends.
   - Exponential Smoothing: This plot is ideal for seasonal or trend based forecasting.
   - Prophet: Prophet introduced by meta is designed for daily trends with seasonal effects.
+---
-- **Machine Learning**:
+- **Machine Learning Modeling**:
   - Random Forest for Profit Prediction
   - Actual vs Predicted profit comparison with feature importance visualization.
+---
 - **Risk Analysis**:
 - Identify products with low margins or declining performance.
 - Revenue Volatility: Coefficient of Variation is used to plot overall stability of products in every country.
 - Concentration Risk: This metric along with individual pie charts are plotted to examine over-dependency on any particular product or any country.
 - Profitability Risk: This metric highlights low margin products which could cause potential risks which highlights revneue fluctuations, unexpected exprenses and Economic Downturns.

 # Below is a overall brief about the Dashboard features :

  | **Component** | **Description** |
 |---------------|----------------|